patrickcortez/AurSh/docs/syntax.md

 ```

 **How it works internally**
 The `InputHandler` inspects your current line before execution.
 If it sees keywords like `if`, `while`, `for`, or unclosed brackets/quotes, it buffers your input instead of executing it.
-Once the terminal detects `fi`, `done`, or matching quotes, it consolidates the buffer and securely executes the whole block through the internal `ScriptRunner`.
+Once the terminal detects `fi`, `done`, or matching quotes, it consolidates the buffer and securely executes the whole block through the internal `Parser` and `AstEvaluator`.

 ## Control Flow (Scripting)